lionslair/docker-ivms4200-linux-new/README.md

 On the Ubuntu terminal

+Ensure you have a directory to map the volume to if you are going to use it

-<code>sudo docker create -t -p 8008:8080 --name ivms --privileged=true lionslair/docker-ivms4200-linux-new</code>
+<code>sudo docker create -t -p 8008:8080 --name ivms --privileged=true -v ~/Videos/CCTV:/media/cctv:Z lionslair/docker-ivms4200-linux-new</code>

 <code>sudo docker start ivms</code>